 Q: Is catmint annual or perennial?

 A: It’s a perennial in most cases, as long as you start it early enough that it can develop good root structure and you mulch it well in the late fall.
 If you are in a super-cold climate, you’ll want to bring it indoors for the winter.

 Q: Do humans react to catnip like cats do?

 A: While it sends cats into a happy and gleeful frenzy, herbal folklore recommends catnip for people as a diuretic or to soothe the nerves.
 Whether it actually has any recordable result at all is a question that’s best asked of your local herbalist or physician, but it’s not considered poisonous in humans, and people occasionally use it in food or as a tea substitute.

-Q: What are the best varieties of catmint to grow?
+Q: What are the best varieties to grow?